 24 Rules I Follow When Creating Successful Websites

 1. Your website should load quickly.
-(Because Google loves it!)
+(Because Google and users loves it!)
 Watch out for memory intensive plugins or conflicting plugins etc. Here are 16 ways to increase website speed.

 2. Security from hackers is important.
 I lost my first big site because I didn’t have any.
 More embarrassingly I didn’t have a Back Up!
 Fortunately these days, most hosts will do automatic backups for you (although I believe you should always keep a fairly up to-date back-up of your site offline also) Additionally never pick a web host that hasn’t got 24/7 live support.
 When things go BAD, you will want their help.
 Since we added Sucuri website security to our website over 2 years ago, we haven’t had any problems.
 I highly recommend that you get it.